Rozanova/App-Design/Syllabus.md

 ### Tools we will use:
-[Figma](https://www.figma.com), text editing sotware of choice, are.na or pinterest or other tool for creating mood boards, pencils, paper.
+[Figma](https://www.figma.com), text editing software of choice, are.na or pinterest or other tool for creating mood boards, pencils, paper.